rougeklaire/google_news_search/README.md

 Description:

 I came across the task to search through a list of keywords on google news and wanted to automate it.
-Therefore I created a Python GUI using CustomTkinter, Tkinter and Selenium making use of checkboxes to choose certain keywords and search for them on Google News automatically, instead of manually entering each keyword.
+Therefore I created a small Python GUI using CustomTkinter, Tkinter and Selenium making use of checkboxes to choose certain keywords and search for them on Google News automatically, instead of manually entering each keyword.
 See screenshot below.

 <img width="490" alt="GUI" src="https://github.com/rougeklaire/google_news_search/assets/83010974/1ce572a2-37fd-4951-bf65-8a693d56038d">